PiotrWald/Invoices/README.md

 Example test can include:

 ```
-➤ Adding items when there is no invoice should create new invoice
+➤ Adding items when there is no invoice should create new invoice.
-➤ Adding items when there current invoice is already closed should create new invoice
+➤ Adding items when there current invoice is already closed should create new invoice.
-➤ Adding items when there current invoice should only add items to invoice
+➤ Adding items when there current invoice should only add items to invoice.
-➤ Adding items when there already the same item in invoice should change item count
+➤ Adding items when there already the same item in invoice should change item count.
-➤ Substracting items should change count of item in invoice and destroy item if count equals zero
+➤ Substracting items should change count of item in invoice and destroy item if count equals zero.
-➤ Closing invoice assigns number
+➤ Closing invoice assigns number.
-➤ Closing empty invoice is not possible
+➤ Closing empty invoice is not possible.
-➤ Creation of invalid product (duplicate name, empty code, nagative price) is impossible
+➤ Creation of invalid product (duplicate name, empty code, nagative price) is impossible.
 ```

 ___